talzab/team_aragon/README.md

 ```
 python load-hhs.py <file_name>
 ```
-Replace <file_name> with the name of the CSV file containing the weekly updates, e.g., 2022-01-04-hhs-data.csv.
+Replace <file_name> with the name of the CSV file containing the weekly updates.

 For example:
 ```